Skip to main content

 What Will You Study?

 The single-honours degree covers a variety of subject areas, reflecting the Department staff’s broad range of expertise.
-Subject areas taught in all three years are: historical musicology, music analysis, ethnomusicology, performance, contemporary composition, and composition in historical styles.
+Subject areas taught from the first year onwards are: historical musicology, music analysis, ethnomusicology, performance, contemporary composition, and composition in historical styles.

-At the start of your degree, you take six foundational modules: one general study skills module and five others addressing the subject areas mentioned above.
+At the start of your degree you will take five or six modules in the subject areas mentioned above, with the option of taking a language module.
 In the second and third years, you choose from a list of modules in various exciting fields (see link below), on the basis of your own interests and ambitions.
-Modules in psychology of music, another strong research area within the Department, are offered in both the second and third years.
+After the first year, you will also be able to study psychology of music, another strong research area of the Department.

 In the third year, all students take a double-weighted major project: a dissertation on a research question of your own (which could be historical, analytical, ethnomusicological, empirical, cultural-sociological, philosophical, or interdisciplinary), a performance recital or a (contemporary or historical) composition portfolio.